Welcome to today's edition of the Rush 24-7 podcast.

 Dark suits are casual wear.

-Uh Fred Thompson always looks um crepuscular and droopy.
+Fred Thompson always looks crepuscular and droopy.

-Often Hillary looks great, and sometimes she looks tired, heavier, or puffier.
+Often Hillary looks great and sometimes she looks tired, heavier, or puffier.

 Her campaigns devising strategies to humanize her, make her seem more warm and material.